-Award Type Award Description Award Learning Outcomes Target Award Bachelor of Science with Honours - BSH See Learning Outcomes Below Recruitable Target Bachelor of Science with Honours (SW) - SBSH See Learning Outcomes Below Alternative Exit Bachelor of Science (SW) - SBS Demonstrate a broad and comparative knowledge of the general scope of the subject, its different areas and applications, and its interactions with related subjects.
-A detailed knowledge of a defined subject or a more limited coverage of a specialist area balanced by a wider range of study.
-In each case, specialised study will be informed by current developments in the subject.
-Demonstrate a critical understanding of the essential theories, principles and concepts of the subject(s) and of the ways in which these are developed through the main methods of enquiry in the subject.
-Alternative Exit Certificate of Higher Education - CHE Apply a broad knowledge base and a range of appropriate analytical techniques to geographical problem solving.
+Award Type Award Description Award Learning Outcomes Target Award Bachelor of Science with Honours (Fnd) - BSHF See Learning Outcomes Below Recruitable Target Bachelor of Science with Honours (SW) (Fnd) - SBSHF See Learning Outcomes Below Alternative Exit Certificate of Higher Education (Fnd) - CHEF Apply a broad knowledge base and a range of appropriate analytical techniques to geographical problem solving.
 Communicate a structured and coherent evaluation of the interaction between the physical and human environment.
 Operate in a range of natural environments, and take responsibility for their contributions and outputs.
 Demonstrate knowledge of the key underlying concepts in the natural sciences.
-Alternative Exit Bachelor of Science - BS Demonstrate a broad and comparative knowledge of the general scope of the subject, its different areas and applications, and its interactions with related subjects.
-A detailed knowledge of a defined subject or a more limited coverage of a specialist area balanced by a wider range of study.
-In each case, specialised study will be informed by current developments in the subject.
-Demonstrate a critical understanding of the essential theories, principles and concepts of the subject(s) and of the ways in which these are developed through the main methods of enquiry in the subject.
-Alternative Exit Diploma in Higher Education (SW) - SDHE Employ a wide range of field and practical techniques including primary observations of environmental factors and relevant statistical analyses, to develop solution based answers to problem solving.
+Alternative Exit Diploma of Higher Education (Fnd) - DHEF Employ a wide range of field and practical techniques including primary observations of environmental factors and relevant statistical analyses, to develop solution based answers to problem solving.
 Critically analyse and evaluate information pertaining to environmental contexts and drivers of environmental change.
 Accept responsibility for group and personal work in a range of environmental contexts.
 Demonstrate knowledge of the key underlying concepts in the natural sciences.
-A student who successfully completes a placement year will be eligible for the Sandwich award and will, in addition to the above, be able to demonstrate the professional and personal skills necessary for effective employment within a professional environment.

-Alternative Exit Diploma of Higher Education - DHE Employ a wide range of field and practical techniques including primary observations of environmental factors and relevant statistical analyses, to develop solution based answers to problem solving.
+Alternative Exit Diploma in Higher Education (SW) (Fnd) - SDHEF Employ a wide range of field and practical techniques including primary observations of environmental factors and relevant statistical analyses, to develop solution based answers to problem solving.
 Critically analyse and evaluate information pertaining to environmental contexts and drivers of environmental change.
 Accept responsibility for group and personal work in a range of environmental contexts.
-Demonstrate knowledge of the key underlying concepts in the natural sciences. ------------------ -------------------------------------- --
+Demonstrate knowledge of the key underlying concepts in the natural sciences.
+A student who successfully completes a placement year will be eligible for the Sandwich award and will, in addition to the above, be able to demonstrate the professional and personal skills necessary for effective employment within a professional environment.
+Alternative Exit Bachelor of Science (SW) (Fnd) - SBSF Demonstrate a broad and comparative knowledge of the general scope of the subject, its different areas and applications, and its interactions with related subjects.
+A detailed knowledge of a defined subject or a more limited coverage of a specialist area balanced by a wider range of study.
+In each case, specialised study will be informed by current developments in the subject.
+Demonstrate a critical understanding of the essential theories, principles and concepts of the subject(s) and of the ways in which these are developed through the main methods of enquiry in the subject.

+Alternative Exit Bachelor of Science (Fnd) - BSF Demonstrate a broad and comparative knowledge of the general scope of the subject, its different areas and applications, and its interactions with related subjects.
+A detailed knowledge of a defined subject or a more limited coverage of a specialist area balanced by a wider range of study.
+In each case, specialised study will be informed by current developments in the subject.
+Demonstrate a critical understanding of the essential theories, principles and concepts of the subject(s) and of the ways in which these are developed through the main methods of enquiry in the subject. ------------------ ------------------------------------ --